The good bacteria we can’t live without

-Historically, all we knew about bacteria was that they were causing infections and disease, that they were pathogens.
-Today we know that bacteria are generally beneficial and together with other microorganisms vital to our health.
-Just as we cannot live without air and water, we cannot live without our bacteria.
-One key function is to support the immune system and protect us from disease.
+It wasn’t so long ago that all bacteria were thought to be bad since the first bacteria we were able to identify were pathogens that caused illnesses and infections.
+Today, we know that most bacteria are either completely harmless or even vital to our health.
+In the same way that we cannot live without air and water, we cannot live without bacteria.
+A key function of our bacteria is to support the immune system and protect us against diseases.

-- Are our first line of defense against bad bacteria, pathogens
+- Are the first line of defense against bad bacteria, pathogens

 - Support and educate our immune system

-- Help with digestion and absorption of nutrients
+- Help with the digestion and absorption of nutrients

-- Produce certain vitamins, like vitamin B and K
+- Produce certain vitamins, such as vitamins B and K

 Bacteria in the human body

-- Is built up by some 40 trillion bacteria and most of them are located in our gastrointestinal tract
+- Consists of some 40 trillion bacteria, most of which are located in our gastrointestinal tract

 - Consists of 400-4000 different species